NORAD Tracks Santa in Timeless Holiday Tradition

 In 1958, the governments of Canada and the United States created a bi-national air defense command for North America called the North American Aerospace Defense Command, also known as NORAD, which then took on the tradition of tracking Santa.

-NORAD relies on volunteers to make the program possible.
-Each volunteer handles about 40 telephone calls per hour, and the team typically handles more than 12,000 e-mails and more than 70,000 telephone calls from more than two hundred countries and territories.
-Most of these contacts happen during the twenty-five hours from 2 a.m. on December 24 until 3 a.m.
-MST on December 25.
+NORAD relies on volunteers to make the program successful.
+Each volunteer handles about 40 telephone calls per hour, and the team typically handles more than 12,000 emails and greater than 70,000 telephone calls from two hundred countries and territories.